-Cinnamon dusted sweet potatoes
+Cinnamon dusted air fried sweet potatoes

-Eating the skin of potatoes increases fiber consumption- just be sure to scrub the skin well to remove any dirt or pesticides.In addition to fiber, that beautiful bright orange hue of sweet potatoes is compliments of beta-carotene.
+Eating the skin of potatoes increases fiber consumption- just be sure to scrub the skin well to remove any dirt or pesticides.
+In addition to fiber, that beautiful bright orange hue of sweet potatoes is compliments of beta-carotene.

-Beta-carotene gets converted to vitamin A in the body, and is found in other brightly colored fruits and vegetables including carrots, cantaloupe, acorn and butternut squash, apricots, peaches, nectarines and mangoes.
+Beta-carotene gets converted to vitamin A in the body and is found in other brightly colored fruits and vegetables including carrots, cantaloupe, acorn and butternut squash, apricots, peaches, nectarines, and mangoes.

-Vitamin A is needed for healthy skin and immunity and is best to get in your diet VS supplements.Long term beta-carotene intake (> 18 years) from food, has been linked with improved cognition in older adults in one study of over 4,000 men.
+Vitamin A is needed for healthy skin and immunity and is best to get in your diet VS supplements.
+Long-term beta-carotene intake (> 18 years) from food, has been linked with improved cognition in older adults in one study of over 4,000 men.

 In addition, foods high in beta-carotene are protective against lung cancer and reduce the risk of macular degeneration- a disease of the eye that impacts vision.
 Beta-carotene is more bio-available when cooked VS raw.

-So, when you eat cooked carrots, your body actually absorbs more of the antioxidant.Fruits and vegetables high in beta-carotene have also been linked with cancer reduction due to their high anti-oxidant content, which help fight free radicals that damage cells and DNA in your body.
+So, when you eat cooked carrots, your body absorbs more beta-carotene.
+Fruits and vegetables high in beta-carotene have also been linked with cancer reduction due to their high antioxidant content, which helps fight free radicals that damage cells and DNA in your body.

 Sweet (and white) potatoes also provide potassium- an essential mineral that aids in blood pressure reduction.
 Potassium has recently been added to the food label because of its role in blood pressure.
 You can also find potassium in green leafy vegetables such as kale, Brussels sprouts, spinach, mustard and collard greens and broccoli.